dakom/wasm-app-boilerplate/README.md

 Even though `value` was set from `get_ui_state().textInput`, the latter is now undefined (because it was wiped between the time the function was called and the time the callback was fired).

-Also `evt.target.value` is different than `value` even though it is bound to it (because when the component is re-rendered, the dom element is kept as-is and normal html elements allow setting an initial value while still allowing the user to change the contents.
-This is _not_ the case if `value` were somehow changed, e.g. if `onInput` sent an event which caused both `ui_state` to change _and_ a re-render of the dom)

-**The rule of thumb is that asynchronous callbacks should never depend on `get_ui_state()`.
-Either use a locally cached copy or get it from the element.**
+Also `evt.target.value` is different than `value` even though it is bound to it.
+If `onInput` sends a state change, then perhaps it would have matched `value`, but there's a small window of possible difference.
+Better to use the `evt.target.value`, after all - that's the actual event data!

 # WebGL / Audio

-The same ideas apply to webgl and audio, but of course its a totally different rendering API.
-The demo here is kept to a minimum, but sky's the limit!
+WebGl uses awsm_web to manage gl state but it's kept to a very small proof of concept here.
+Of course, sky's the limit!

-WebGl uses awsm_web to manage gl state
+Same idea applies to audio (though audio is handled on the typescript side here)

 # Directory Structure